NEWS AND SPECIAL EVENTS

 Shell Unleaded Racing Fuel as showcased on the television show Wheels In Motion.
 Filmed on-location at PRI in Orlando and featuring Professor Andrew Barron.
 Discover all the cutting-edge elements of horsepower and performance.

-Rice's Barron wins World Technology Award for Materials, by Jade Boyd, Rice News staff
+Rice's Barron wins World Technology Award for Materials

 Chemist, nanotechnology entrepreneur honored for research at UN gala